dli-training/dli-training.github.io/_sessions/2025/en/2-literacy.md

 ---
-title: S2 | Beyond searching to teaching interpretation: A road map for librarians to teach statistical literacy
+title: S2 | Beyond searching to teaching interpretation - A road map for librarians to teach statistical literacy
 date: 2025-05-07
 hour: 14:00 ET
 weight: 2